boricua007/MSFD_EventEaseApp_New/README.md

 ---

-*This EventEase application showcases enterprise-grade Blazor development with emphasis on performance, validation, and user experience - essential skills for full-stack web developers.*
+*This EventEase application showcases enterprise-grade Blazor development with emphasis on performance, validation, and user experience - essential skills for full-stack software developers.*